Fukui

 Getting there and around

-*From JR Nagoya Station, take the Hokuriku Line “Limited Express Shirasagi” to Fukui Station.
+From JR Nagoya Station: take the JR Hokuriku Line "Limited Express Shirasagi" to Fukui Station.

-*From JR Nagoya Station, take the Tokaido Shinkansen to Maibara Station, and transfer at Maibara Station to the “Limited Express Shirasagi” to Fukui Station.
+From JR Nagoya Station: take the JR Tokaido Shinkansen (Bullet Train) to Maibara Station and transfer to the JR Hokuriku Line "Limited Express Shirasagi" to Fukui Station.

-*From JR Tokyo Station, take the Tokaido Shinkansen to Maibara, and transfer at Maibara Station to the “Limited Express Shirasagi” to Fukui Station.
+From JR Tokyo Station: take the JR Tokaido Shinkansen (Bullet Train) to Maibara, and transfer to JR Hokuriku Line "Limited Express Shirasagi" to Fukui Station.

-*Board a highway bus bound for Fukui from the Meitetsu Bus Center at Nagoya Station.
+From Nagoya: Take the highway bus bound for Fukui from the Meitetsu Bus Center

 Sakai